milanaryal/milanaryal.github.io/_posts/2012/2012-05-21-what-are-you-giving-today.md

 ---
 layout: post
-title: What are you giving today?
+title: "What are you giving today?"
 date: 2012-05-21T09:31:05+05:45
 ---

 **Excerpted from** a speech delivered by **John Brody** to the graduating class of **John Hopkins University** on May 26, 2005

+---

 There is a man who I’d like to tell you about.
 His name is Sandy Greenberg.
 Sandy was a very good student, but he came from a poor family.
 And so he went to Columbia University on a scholarship and there he met his roommate, who also was receiving financial aid.